 Queen Victoria referred to her regiment as 'The Noble 24th', while Stanley Baker developed worldwide interest in them with his movie Zulu.
-On display at the Regimental museum is one of the finest collections of military artifacts that tell the story of this historic regiment.
+On display at the The Regimental Museum of The Royal Welsh is one of the finest collections of military artifacts that tell the story of this historic regiment.
 The focal point of the museum is the not-to-be-missed Zulu War Room.

 Brecon Cathedral and Close

 Along with the awe-inspiring architecture of Brecon Cathedral itself, don’t miss the heritage centre: an interpretative exhibition, restaurant and shop in an atmospheric 17th Century former tithe barn.
 The exhibition centre makes use of the latest technology in telling the story of Brecon Priory from its 1093AD beginnings to its present use, and really makes history come alive.

 With the iconic Theatr Brycheiniog alongside, the Monmouthshire & Brecon Canal basin offers heaps to do.
 Acknowledged as one of the most beautiful canals of the South Wales network, you could explore the towpath on foot or hired bike or potter about in a boat.
 Then head to The Waterfront to enjoy some delicious food at a table overlooking the water.